lauramauricio/dlss24-final-project/README.md

-# Deep Learning Final project
+# Deep Learning for Social Sciences, Final project
-July 2024 Laura Mauricio
+July 2024, Laura Mauricio

 This repository contains the code for the essay "How Are Parties Feeling?
 Using Sentiment Analysis on Swiss Party Manifestos to Study Political Polarization".